Private police: United States

-Private police officers are different from security officers, who generally do not have arrest powers beyond a citizen's arrest if they have probable cause to do so.
-Private police officers have very differing powers and regulations, generally do have law enforcement powers (even if limited to the properties they are assigned to protect), such as in North Carolina, Virginia, Washington, D.C., Maryland, Pennsylvania, New York, Illinois, and more.
+Private police officers are different from security guards, who generally do not have arrest powers beyond a citizen's arrest if they have probable cause to do so.
+Private police officers are generally required to be licensed the same as a regular police officer and have the same powers as a regular law enforcement officer (even if sometimes limited to the properties they are assigned to protect).

-A specific type of private police is company police, such as the specialized railroad police or mall security.
+A specific type of private police is company police, such as railroad police.
 In some cases, private police are sworn in as government employees in order to ensure compliance with the law, as in the Kalamazoo, Michigan-Charles Services contract, which lasted 31/2 years.
 Private police services are sometimes called "Subscription-Based Patrol."
 The largest private police forces in the United States are the railroad police employed by the major Class I railroads.